Introduction

 In this post, we'll explore how to implement Picture-in-Picture(PIP) into a React Native video calling app.
 We will guide you through the steps of installing VideoSDK, integrating it into your project, and adding PiP mode to improve the video viewing experience in your application.

-To take advantage of the chat functionality, we must use the capabilities that the VideoSDK offers.
+To take advantage of the Picture-in-Picture(PIP) Mode functionality, we must use the capabilities that the VideoSDK offers.
 Before diving into the implementation steps, let's ensure you complete the necessary prerequisites.

 Create a VideoSDK Account